orta/orta.github.com/_posts/2025-10-20-late-thirties.md

 The first year we managed to get a few tomatoes - I was happy to call anything a win.
 This year however, we had huge amounts of tomatoes, cucumbers and cucamelons.
 We had a few courgettes and potatoes.
-I've still got more to go though, every year for 4 years I've tried pulling off growing chillis and I still not been able to pick one.
+I've still got more to go though, every year for 4 years I've tried pulling off growing
+<a class="fancybox" href="/assets/images/late-thirties/hot-hot-hot.jpg">chillis</a> and I still not been able to pick
+one.

 A lot of good plant husbandry is predictability and repetition, we're not like clockwork but we got down to during the summer months having a twice-weekly house watering session, and a daily veg update.
 It's very far from financially